What is Program Management Support Services (PMSS) under federal procurement?

 What is the USCG CG-721 PMSS RFI pattern?

-The USCG CG-721 CWMD/CBRN Program Management Support Services RFI (solicitation 70z023267210RFI, tracked in JTJRE bid history) is the archetypal NAICS 541611 specialty-program PMSS opportunity.
+The USCG CG-721 CWMD/CBRN Program Management Support Services RFI (solicitation 70z023267210RFI) is the archetypal NAICS 541611 specialty-program PMSS opportunity.
 CG-721 is the Coast Guard Office of Specialized Capabilities, handling CWMD (Countering Weapons of Mass Destruction) and CBRN (Chemical, Biological, Radiological, Nuclear) program development.
-The RFI sought market research on small-business capability to provide PMSS for the program — a Sources Sought test of the Rule of Two for set-aside determination.
+The RFI sought market research on small-business capability to provide PMSS for the program, a Sources Sought test of the Rule of Two for set-aside determination.

-JTJRE marked the opportunity no-bid in 2026-05 due to active-duty build-mode charter (no Sources Sought responses until DD-214), but the pattern is highly relevant: specialty federal program offices regularly issue RFIs to identify capable small businesses before structuring a competitive set-aside.
-JTJRE's PMSS positioning is as SDVOSB prime contractor teaming with cleared subject-matter specialists when the underlying work involves classified or specialty-technical content (CBRN, cyber, intelligence-adjacent).
+The pattern is highly relevant for any small business entering PMSS: specialty federal program offices regularly issue RFIs to identify capable small businesses before structuring a competitive set-aside.
+The winning PMSS positioning is as SDVOSB prime teaming with cleared subject-matter specialists when the underlying work involves classified or specialty-technical content (CBRN, cyber, intelligence-adjacent).
+JTJRE helps clients respond to these RFIs correctly.

 How does JTJRE structure PMSS engagements?